What are STSMs?

-A total budget of EUR 15,000 00 has been allocated for the Grant Period 2 (ending on April 30th, 2020).
+A total budget of EUR 15,000 00 has been allocated for the Grant Period 3 (ending on April 30th, 2021).
 The amounts granted for each individual STSM will be determined during the evaluation process.
-The APPLY Action has now an open call with the deadline falling on December 15th.
+The APPLY Action has now an open call with the deadline falling on June 15th, 2020.
 The decision on applications will be communicated by June 30th.
 In view of the present epidemic situation we encourage applicants to plan their STSM during later parts of the current Grant Period

 How can you apply?
 How the whole process look like?